 In this article, we will dive deeper into the concept of seasonal inventory and how one should manage it effectively, so it has minimal impact on the business.

-As the name suggests, seasonal inventory is the kind of stock with its highs and lows during the year’s specific times.
+Seasonal inventory is the stock with an irregular demand throughout the year.
+It has its highs and lows during the year’s specific times.
 Let us take an example to understand this better.

 The festive season comprising Raksha Bandhan, Dussehra, Diwali, and many more festivals, is the primary driver of seasonal inventory in India.
 All eCommerce stores, selling almost anything and everything, including gift items, apparel, home decor items, etc., see a significant rise in demand during this season.

 On the other hand, eCommerce stores also witness a drop in sales during other specific times in the year, such as Shradh in India.
 During Shradh, Indians prefer not to purchase any products leading to a dip in demand for online shopping.
 However, the former case is much more common in India than in the latter.

 Please note that NOT ALL PRODUCTS ARE SEASONAL!